monodara/PeacoPlaza-Frontend/README.md

 ![structure](./src//images/screenshots/componentStructure.png)
 To enable the components to access states, I use `Redux` store to pool them.
 For example, by clicking the cart button from products page, wishlist page, a single product details page, and the trash button in cart drawer, `itemsInCart` state can be updated.
 Then, other components like the badge of cart button can select the state from the store.

-In addition, I use customered hooks to fetch data of a single product and to handle repeated dispatching actions specifically `ddToCart(item)` and `addToWishList(item)`.
+In addition, I use Customered hooks to fetch data of a single product and to handle repeated dispatching actions specifically `ddToCart(item)` and `addToWishList(item)`.
 Commonly used types, style and functions are exported from misc folder.

 ## Testing